-At least three of Margaret Martin’s brothers and sisters had previously emigrated to Victoria, including:
+At least four of Margaret Martin’s brothers and sisters had previously emigrated to Victoria, including:

 - Mary Martin, who married James McIntosh of Fowlis Parish on 19 December 1851, and disembarked at Geelong 17 June 1854 on the Conway, with infant daughter;

 - youngest sibling John Martin who arrived from Greenock on 26 June 1857; and

 - Jannet/Janet Martin who in 1863 married William Uwins in the Ballarat area.